johntg96/ThinkSync/README.md

 ![application icon](/client/public/assets/logo_small.png)

 ThinkSync is a website that after creating an account, allows you to narrow down a set of ideas under a general topic or question.
 All of the entered ideas are then paired together, forcing the user to select a winner from each pair.
-They are then shuffled, paired again, and the cycle continues until a final winner for your topic or question.
-The vote count for each idea and the final result is stored in your account.
+They are then shuffled, paired again, and the cycle continues until a final winner for your topic or question results.
+The vote count for each idea and the overall winner is stored in your account.

 Check it out [here](https://thinksync-1e5fbc55e5f7.herokuapp.com).